 B+T Current Response: B+T understands that these revisions are forthcoming.
+Applicant Response: No response required

 25. We recommend that the Applicant describe how wildlife corridors are being maintained, or if they are not, evaluate maintaining wildlife corridors across the Site, particularly between the southerly wetland system and northerly Sawmill Brook system.